Mart1t1/f12018mfd/README.md

-# f12018mfd
-[WIP] A simple mfd software written in C. GUI was made using SDL
+# [WIP] MFD F1 2018

+Simple MFD for F1 2018 using UDP's stream provided by the game.
+Do make to build.

+Have a lovely day